noamross/jekyll-site/_posts/2014-07-23-esacorpuscompare.md

 These are the biggest *changes*, but have the *big themes* changed?
-The plot below is similar, but instead of plotting the words with the greatest absolute change, I plot the relative change of 50 words most common across both years:
+The plot below is similar, but instead of plotting the words with the greatest absolute change, I plot the change of the 50 words that are most common across both years:

 ![](http://dl.dropbox.com/u/3356641/blogstuff/big.png)